Cyphrme/URLFormJS/README.md

                                                   |
                                                  quag

+See notes on [FileVer][FileVer] and in the future package "Cyphrme/URIPath".

 # `FormOptions` and `FormParameters`
-URLFormJS is configured by two configuration objects.
+URLFormJS uses two configuration objects, `FormOptions` and `FormParameters` which are documented in `urlform.js`..
 See `index.js` for an example of `FormParameters`.
-The docs are in `urlform.js`.

 # Install